nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Use this command to open your lesson links.

 Upon entering the command, GULIO will show the list of lessons in the module.
-Then, specify the lessons whose links you would like to open.
+Then, specify the indices corresponding to the lessons whose links you would like to open.

 **Format:**<br>
 `link`